matloff/worthycsds/README.md

 ## What do CS graduates do?

 * Yes, many become software engineers.
-But there is lots more.
+But there is lots more,
+  including:

 * Data scientists:  Analyzing, graphing and predicting data.